prashilthul/robonyx_website/Readme.md

 - Adjust animation timing: edit GSAP timelines in components using refs.
 - Tailwind design tokens: configure in tailwind.config.js (not shown here).

-## Deployment
-Any Node-hosting or static export friendly platform (e.g. Vercel).
-Ensure external Spline + AOS scripts are allowed.

-## License
-Internal / club use (add a license if broader distribution is intended).